nazghulgda/excel_transposition/README.md

 - ~~make the script running through all sheets in excel file~~
 - ~~script have to ask for file name (instead putting a file name in code)~~
-- script have to ask for file name (instead putting a file name in code)
 - future - script recognizes all excel files in folder and asks (one by one) whch has to be transposed